JazzH/hello-world/README.md

 hello-world
 ===========

-Just another Repository
+Hi,

 My name is Jasmine.
-I am just starting out with this program and so far it seems pretty interesting.
+I am pretty excited about getting started with GitHub.
+I love writing, reading, and discovering new things.
+Seems like the perfect place to do all of that.